Commenting on Slate

 • Moving from your specific beef with an article to a general indictment of Slate or the media as a whole.

-Accordingly, we will sometimes cut off a discussion that feels unproductive.
+We will sometimes cut off a discussion that feels unproductive and close comments on a story.
 In doing so, we are exercising editorial judgment, much as print newspapers and magazines do when they choose which letters to publish in their Letters to the Editor sections.

 In some cases, comments won’t appear on the site until a moderator can read and approve them.
-We often have a backlog of comments awaiting review.
+We often have a backlog of comments awaiting review, so please be patient with us.
 When clearing that queue, our moderators give priority to comments that make their point succinctly and clearly.

 Can you summarize that for me?
 TL;DR.